LatticeQCD/AnalysisToolbox/README.md

 - **General mathematics:** Numerical differentiation, convenience wrappers for SciPy numerical integration and solving IVPs.
-- **General statistics:** Jackknife, bootstrap, Gaussian bootstrap, error propagation, various information criteria, estimation of integrated autocorrelation time, error ellipses, Kolmogorov-Smirnov tests, and curve fitting with and without Bayesian priors.
+- **General statistics:** Jackknife, bootstrap, Gaussian bootstrap, error propagation, various information criteria, Bayesian model averaging, estimation of integrated autocorrelation time, error ellipses, Kolmogorov-Smirnov tests, and curve fitting with and without Bayesian priors.
 We stress that our math and statistics methods are generally useful, independent of physics contexts.
-- **General physics:** Unit conversions, critical exponents for various universality classes, physical constants, framework for spin models.
+- **General physics:** Unit conversions, critical exponents and temperatures for various universality classes, physical constants, framework for spin models.
-- **QCD physics:** Hadron resonance gas model, HotQCD equation of state, and the QCD beta function.
+- **QCD physics:** Hadron resonance gas model, ideal fermion gas, HotQCD equation of state, and the QCD beta function.
 These methods are useful for QCD phenomenology, independent of lattice contexts.
 - **Lattice QCD:** Continuum-limit extrapolation, Polyakov loop observables, SU(3) gauge fields, reading in gauge fields, and the static quark-antiquark potential.
 These methods